jacoblee628/portfolio/Test Error for Linear Models/README.md

 This yields our expected value for ![eout](http://mathurl.com/yacz3c8s.png).

+## Conclusion

+The above numbers more or less line up with the experimental results (image in folder).

 We're only able to calculate this because we know the true target function.
 This doesn't happen in the real world, so this is more just math intuition building.